Right Arrow

 TABLE OF CONTENTS

-Discover the true costs and leading causes of musculoskeletal disorders (MSDs) in logistics, and learn how modern AI-powered video intelligence is transforming workplace safety.
-This guide details actionable prevention strategies, practical integration of AI camera systems, and the benefits for worker morale, injury reduction, and operational efficiency.
+Discover the true costs and leading causes of musculoskeletal disorders (MSDs) in logistics, and learn how modern Video AI is transforming workplace safety.
+This guide details actionable risk reduction strategies, practical integration of AI camera systems, and the benefits for worker morale, injury reduction, and operational efficiency.

 By